spk121/Guidance/README.md

 podman pull docker.io/spk121/guidance
 ```

+In the container, the executable is at `/app/bin/guidance`.

 Running a Docker container that contains a GUI requires an invocation like the following
 ```
 docker run -v /tmp/.X11-unix:/tmp/.X11-unix \